Book this small group accommodated tour before 28 January Find out more

 Kruger National Park is South Africa’s premier safari destination, and one of Africa's finest game parks.
 Home to a staggering diversity of flora and fauna, including numerous large mammals, such as the Big Five of Africa - elephant, rhino, leopard, lion and buffalo.
 Inhabitants include hippos, giraffes, zebras, wild dogs, cheetahs, hyenas and various antelope species, from impala to kudu.
 There are about 507 bird species, in addition to the 147 mammal and 114 reptile species in Kruger.

 Head back to the lodge, leaving Kruger Park before the sun sets.
+Enjoy dinner and a laid-back evening of recounting our wildlife adventures of the day.

 A long drive north today - we cross from South Africa into Zimbabwe at the busy Beitbridge border and head up to Bulawayo, the second largest city in Zimbabwe.